 It doesn’t get easier than mixing nuts and za’atar.
 Just put all the ingredients into a bowl and mix well.
 The lemon zest adds so much aroma along with the za’atar.
 You can keep using it for about 3-6 months.

-Any leftover peanuts are turned into peanut satay sauce and leftover cashews turned into arugula spread.
-So, its all win-win.
+Any leftover peanuts are turned into peanut satay sauce and leftover cashews are turned into candied cashews or arugula spread.
+So, it’s all win-win.

 What is your favorite way to use Za’atar spice?